arangodb/docs/3.8/transactions.md

 They work similar to the *BEGIN*, *COMMIT*, and *ROLLBACK* operations in relational database systems.

-This API is recommended for larger transactions.
-However, the client is responsible for making sure that transactions are committed or aborted when they are no longer needed, to avoid taking up resources.
+The client is responsible for making sure that transactions are committed or aborted when they are no longer needed, to avoid taking up resources.

 ###  JavaScript Transactions